-I was born in Cleveland, OH and became fascinated with weather at an early age.
-I was once terrified of storms, especially lightning and thunder, but that fear led to curiosity and ultimately my interest in turning meteorology into a career.
-I excelled in math and science, and wanted a job that involved field work (not being stuck at a desk all the time), so I was naturally drawn to meteorology.
-I took as many math and science classes as possible, knowing that meteorology would require extensive work in those areas.
+Pat was born in Cleveland, OH and became fascinated with weather at an early age.
+A fear of storms, especially lightning and thunder, led to a curiosity in the weather and ultimately an interest in turning meteorology into a career.
+Pat excelled in math and science as a young student, and wanted a job that involved field work (not being stuck at a desk all the time), so he was naturally drawn to meteorology.
+Pat took as many math and science classes as possible, knowing that meteorology would require extensive work in those areas.

-While searching for colleges to attend to pursue a degree in meteorology, I visited the University of Oklahoma during OU/TX Weekend in the Fall of 2003.
-I toured Sarkeys Energy Center and learned about the program, and at that point I discovered that the University of Oklahoma and NOAA partners were in the early stages of constructing the National Weather Center.
-I saw a scale model of the National Weather Center along with the blueprints and knew instantly that the University of Oklahoma was the place to go to become a meteorologist.
+While searching for colleges to attend to pursue a degree in meteorology, Pat visited the University of Oklahoma during OU/TX Weekend in the Fall of 2003.
+Pat toured Sarkeys Energy Center and learned about the School of Meteorology, and at that point, Pat discovered that the University of Oklahoma and NOAA partners were in the early stages of constructing the National Weather Center.
+Pat saw a scale model of the National Weather Center along with the blueprints and knew instantly that the University of Oklahoma was the place to go to become a meteorologist.
 The rest is history!

-The National Weather Center was a big part of my life, and I wanted others to have that same appreciation for this amazing facility, so when discussions began about providing student-led tours of the building, I jumped at the opportunity and was part of the original group of National Weather Center tour guides!
-Currently, I am the only remaining individual of that initial group that still provides tours.
+The National Weather Center was a big part of Pat’s life, so he wanted others to have that same appreciation for this amazing facility, so when discussions began about providing student-led tours of the building, Pat jumped at the opportunity and was part of the original group of National Weather Center tour guides!
+Currently, Pat is the only remaining individual of that initial group that still provides tours.

-I graduated with a Bachelor of Science in Meteorology from the University of Oklahoma in 2008, and received my Master of Science in Meteorology from the University of Oklahoma in 2010.
-Being in a professional work environment while studying and taking classes afforded me a lot of opportunities for collaboration with different National Weather Center partners.
-I was able to take part in a number of field campaigns (field work!) that directed my interest and studies.
+Pat graduated with a Bachelor of Science in Meteorology with Special Distinction from the University of Oklahoma in 2008, and received his Master of Science in Meteorology from the University of Oklahoma in 2010.
+Being in a professional work environment while studying and taking classes afforded Pat a lot of opportunities for collaboration with different National Weather Center partners.
+Pat was able to take part in a number of field campaigns (field work!) that directed his interest and studies.

 Research Associate (CIMMS/NSSL)

-Currently, I am part of the Severe Weather Applications Technology Transfer Team (SWAT) within NSSL’s Warning Research Development Division (WRDD).
-We are tasked with developing and testing algorithms and techniques to improve short-term probabilistic prediction and nowcasting to assist forecasters with the warning-decision-making process.
+Currently, Pat is a Research Associate with the OU Cooperative Institute for Mesoscale Meteorological Studies (CIMMS) as part of the Severe Weather Applications Technology Transfer Team (SWAT) within the NOAA National Severe Storms Laboratory (NSSL) Warning Research Development Division (WRDD).
+This group is tasked with developing and testing algorithms, products, tools, and techniques to improve short-term probabilistic prediction and nowcasting to assist forecasters with the warning-decision-making process.

-Our group is also instrumental in leading the Experimental Warning Program (EWP) in the NOAA Hazardous Weather Tested (HWT).
-We invite a number of collaborators and users into this R2O space to test different products, techniques, and algorithms to improve the warning-decision-making process.
+The SWAT group is instrumental in leading the Experimental Warning Program (EWP) in the NOAA Hazardous Weather Tested (HWT), a research-to-operations space where the latest and greatest in weather forecasting and warning tools are tested.
+A number of collaborators and users are invited into this R2O space to test different products, techniques, and algorithms to improve the warning-decision-making process.

 Coordinator of External Relations (NWC and A&GS)